gadoseb/Streamlit-BandGap-App/README.md

 # Band Gap Calculation using Tauc Plot

 This web application allows users to calculate the band gap of semiconductors using reflectance data via the Tauc plot method.
-The app is built with [Streamlit](https://streamlit.io/) and provides an interactive interface to upload data, visualize spectra, and perform band gap calculations.
+The app is built with [Streamlit](https://streamlit.io/) and provides an interactive interface to upload data, visualise spectra, and perform band gap calculations.

 [Link to the App](https://app-bandgap-app-sebastiano-gadolini.streamlit.app/)